jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/startproject/index.md

 # Start a project in Bluemix DevOps Services

-Last modified: 19 February 2015
+Last modified: 5 May 2015

 You can start an IBM&reg; Bluemix&trade; DevOps Services project in three ways.
 If you want to start by using new code or an existing Git repository, [create a project](#starting_a_devops_services_project).
 If you want to start from a copy of the code in a Bluemix DevOps Services project, [fork the code](#forking_a_devops_services_project).
 You can also [create a Bluemix DevOps Services project from an IBM&reg; Bluemix&trade; app](#creating_a_devops_services_project_for_your_bluemix_app).